Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems: Introduction

 To address these limitations, we propose a novel method that leverages both pilots and data payloads for positioning without requiring data decoding, enabling operation in low \gls{snr} conditions.
 We consider an uplink scenario in which the \gls{tx} is a \gls{ue} transmitting communication signals to a \gls{rx}.
 These signals are simultaneously received by the \gls{srx}—an opportunistic \gls{pr} in this context—whose objective is to localize the \gls{ue} without performing any communication-related task.

 Our main contributions can be summarized as follows: \begin{itemize} \item We develop a novel localization method that extracts position information from both pilots and data symbols without requiring data detection, making it agnostic to communication performance.
-The method is derived for an uplink transmission and its effectiveness is validated in an opportunistic scenario where no communication performance guarantees exist (i.e., at low \gls{snr}). \item We show that when a \gls{ula} is used at the \gls{srx}, the method admits an efficient implementation based on \glspl{fft}. \item Through Monte-Carlo simulations, we demonstrate superior localization performance over methods from the literature.
-Besides, we provide a comprehensive analysis of how system parameters affect performance. \end{itemize}
+The method is derived for an uplink transmission and its effectiveness is validated in an opportunistic scenario where no communication performance guarantees exist (i.e., at low \gls{snr}). \item We show that when a \gls{ula} is used at the \gls{srx}, the method admits an efficient implementation based on \glspl{fft}. \item Through Monte Carlo simulations, we demonstrate superior localization performance over methods from the literature.
+Besides, we provide a comprehensive analysis of how system parameters affect performance. \item We analyze the computational complexity of the proposed method against the considered baselines, highlighting the impact of system parameters on computational requirements. \end{itemize}